-If you have had contact with a person who has been found to be positive for coronavirus SARS-CoV-2, report this immediately to the public health department at email@example.com or 0049 3641 49-2222.
-Go into domestic quarantine until the public health department decides.
+If you have had contact with a person who has tested positive for coronavirus SARS-CoV-2, report this immediately to the public health department at email@example.com or 0049 3641 49-2222.
+Place yourself in domestic isolation until a decision has been made by the public health department.

-Please be sure to include your personal details and contact information in the e-mail, especially a telephone number.
-Please include the contact details of persons who have tested positive in the subject line.
+Please be sure to include your personal details and contact information, especially a telephone number, in the email.
+Please include contact details of people who have tested positive in the subject line.

-If you have had contact with a person tested positive for coronavirus SARS-CoV-2 and have symptoms such as:
+If you have had contact with a person who has tested positive for Coronavirus SARS-CoV-2 and have symptoms such as:

 - dry cough,